 A perfect fifth drives a textbook-worthy pre-chorus.

 She's the pop lightning rod that just won't go away.
 And who am I to say that she must?
-I think part of her appeal is that no matter how much edge she tries to adopt or how much the tabloids follow her, she maintains a sort of squeaky clean image -- a good girl caught up in tough situations! which is absolutely front and center in this video, and puts out a lot of extremely inoffensive music.
+I think part of her appeal is that no matter how much edge she tries to adopt or how much the tabloids follow her, she maintains a sort of squeaky clean image — a good girl caught up in tough situations! which is absolutely the front and center concept in this video — and puts out a lot of extremely inoffensive music.

 Which is not to say that she's not an effective songwriter; quite the opposite is true.
 She has a whole brand built on her waifish appearance and unpierceable country-girl sheen, but at the heart of it all, she knows what she's doing.
 For my money, "Trouble" is one of her more effective songs, with its half-time augmentation in the chorus, surprisingly effective incorporation of dubstep elements into an out & out pop song, and hook-laden pre-chorus.

 Intro: One of the most formidable recording artists of the last decade, Taylor Swift has won 10 Grammys, countless other awards (in the US, Canada, Australia, Germany, and the UK), and been inducted into the Nashville Songwriters' Hall of Fame.
 The song "I Knew You Were Trouble" was released on the artist's 2012 album Red, which garnered five Grammy nominations over the course of two years.
 "Trouble" peaked at no. 2 on the Billboard Hot 100 (and at the same spot in Israel & Scotland) and hit no. 1 in Canada.
 Swift wrote the song alongside legendary Swedish hitmakers Max Martin & Shellback.